-Our work is important, it is one of the key ways the Gospel is adorned by our lives before non-Christians.
+What this means for us is that our work is important.
+It is one of the key ways the Gospel is adorned by our lives before non-Christians.
 So, if we are to live lives with the Gospel at the center, what will this mean for our lives at work, particularly in relation to our boss?
-Negatively, do not talk back to your employers, and do not steal from them.
+Well, negatively, we shouldn’t talk back to our employers, or steal from them in any way.

-Positively, be subject to your bosses in everything (except sinful things), try to please them, and show them you can be fully trusted…Have you ever thought about God caring for your employer?
-Have you ever considered God’s desire for his gospel to be attractive to them?
+Positively, we should be subject to our bosses in everything, except if it would cause us to sin.
+We should try to please them, to show them we can be fully trusted…Have you ever thought about God caring for your employer?
+Have you ever considered God’s desire for the good news to be attractive to them?
 And have you ever thought about God wanting to use you to reach them?
-The way you work may be one of the most powerful witnesses God uses to reach them.

-And what an amazing motivator for your conduct in the workplace! “so that in every way they will “show all good faith, so that in everything they may adorn the doctrine of God our Savior.”
+The way we work may be one of the most powerful witnesses God uses – our goal, as it says in 2:10, is to “show all good faith, so that in everything they may adorn the doctrine of God our Savior.”
 If you are known as a Christian and as an exceptional employee, that will commend the gospel.

 A Gospel-centered church is going to be filled with people seeking to understand what it means to live holy lives, they are going to understand this more as they are taught “what accords with sound doctrine.”
 As they do this, they will be able to stand against false teachers and make the Gospel known to non-Christians.
+That’s what Paul wants to see in the churches in Crete, and that’s what we should pray for our congregation here.
+QUESTIONS?

 Conclusion:

-Thank the Lord that He has given this church these characteristics.
-Pray that these things would increase.
+Well, let me conclude with a series of questions for us, to help us think about applying this book of Titus to our lives.

-Do you take Gospel-driven elders for granted?
-Or do you pray that God would continue to raise men up to lead his church here on Capitol Hill and for that matter that God would raise such men up in churches across the world?
+First, do we take Gospel-driven elders for granted?
+Or do we pray that God would continue to raise up Titus 1–type men to lead his church here on Capitol Hill and for that matter that God would raise such men up in churches across the world?

-Do you assume that because you’re sitting in a class that is not denying the Gospel that such teaching could never occur in this place?
-Be on guard against those who would teach any other Gospel than the one that was once for all delivered to the saints.
-We have had those in our midst who attempted to divide the church and we have warned them.
-Pray that each of us will have hearts that seek unity in this place.waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ.”good works
+Second, Do we assume that just because we haven’t denied the gospel in today’s class that false teaching could never occur in this place?
+Are we on guard against those who would teach any other Gospel than Christ crucified?

-Note: items in italics are direct quotations from Mark Dever’s book “Promises Kept”
+Third, Do we ever take the Gospel itself for granted?
+Do we forget that it was the kindness and love of God our savior that appeared to give us new life?

+And finally, do we ever try to cultivate a godly life on our own strength, apart from the grace of God?
+Thank God that we don’t have to do that: his grace is what teaches us how to honor him.
+We will never live out these truths from Titus fully in this age.
+But by God’s grace, the salvation that we have in Christ assures us – as it says in 2:13, “waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ.”
+So let’s pray that God would bless us with godly elders, that he would protect us from false teaching, that he would make the Gospel real to us every day, and that as a result, we would in the words of Titus 3:14 “devote [ourselves] to good works” – to the glory of God.